 Responding to a charge.

 For some serious driving offences, the police can suspend your licence on the spot.
-RMS can also suspend your licence for some serious driving offences, if you get too many demerit points or if you don't pay a fine.
+TfNSW can also suspend your licence for some serious driving offences, if you get too many demerit points or if you don't pay a fine.

 For more information, see

 For some serious driving offences, the police can: